Invisiball/Invisiball/README.md

 A multiplayer game using ThreeJS, CannonJS, and NodeJS + Socket.io called Invisiball.

 ## How To Run
 First, edit [Server/Configs.js](./Server/Configs.js) and fill in your email information, OAuth keys / secrets, and MongoDB URL.
-You should also edit [Server/Routes/Admin.js](./Server/Routes/Admin.js) and fill in a username and password.
 <br>
 Then, run `node Server.js` in Administrator Mode (or `sudo`).
 <br>